Ax8457/WriteUPs/Hackday2025_Qualifier/TheInternalBlog/README.md

   <img src="Screenshots/S3.png" >
 </p>

-<p align="justify">Thanks to the leak provided as a hint, it appeared that the filter was actually useless beacause the filter function was called after the profile created was saved and written into the database as show in the snippet below : </p>
+<p align="justify">Thanks to the leak provided as a hint, it appeared that the filter was actually useless beacause the filter function was called after the profile created was saved and written into the database as shown in the snippet below : </p>

 ````javascript
         await newProfile.save();